 One of Twitter’s most devastating setbacks was the fall of Vine.
 The Vine app exploded among video lovers and younger audiences.
 Before Vine, video was scarce on other social media platforms.
 YouTube was the main provider of video content, but Vine made all of that more accessible.

-The success of Vine was found in the use of short — extremely short — videos that played on an instant loop.
+The success of Vine was found in the use of short — six seconds, that is — videos that played on an instant loop.
 The content was casual.
 Illustrious users, like celebrities, were more available to the public.
-The 6-second format was easy for users to consume.
+The extremely short format was easy for users to consume.
 If Vine was so successful, how did it so suddenly fall off the map?

 As Snapchat grew, Vine users abandoned the platform.
 Snapchat’s benefits outshined Vine’s and became more appealing to social media users.
 Four years after having the once successful app, Twitter shut down Vine completely.